mTondenier/gladys-4-docs/_docs/en/2_configuration/rflink.md

 	go in the devices tab and press the button of your remote ,  gladys will automatically add the device.

 If your device is actuator without remote :
-	You will have to known the id of the device and is swicth number(channel)

-	go in the devices tab and click on new , add your device manually.
+	You will have to known the id of the device and it's swicth number/channel go in the devices tab and click on new , add your device manually.